jakkra/SmartMirror/README.md

 Reminders can be created in various ways (In Swedish, but translated here to english):

-* Reminders can be created in various different ways:
 * Remind [me] in 20 minutes/hours/days to take a walk.
 * Remind [me] to walk the dog in 2 minutes/hours/days.
 * Remind [me] tomorrow at 12:35 to do the dishes.
 * Remind [me] on **weekday** to wash the car.
 * Remind [me] to buy/shop [more/extra] milk. // Adds it to a Wunderlist list (Shopping list in my case)

-When a reminder is successfully created, the Mirror will say something like "Will remind you to do X".
+When a reminder is successfully created, the Mirror will speak something like "Will remind you to do X".

 **Led strip**